 We promote and reward good behaviour as we believe that this will develop an ethos of kindness and cooperation.
 There are systems for rewards in every classroom; children receive lots of praise, stickers, good news letters, merit awards, manners awards and invitations to have a special lunch with Ms McGee.

 We know that our children behave well because the school has a calm, focused and industrious feel to it.
-We regularly receive compliments about their behaviour when out on educational visits, and during our last Ofsted the children’s behaviour was judged to be outstanding.
+We regularly receive compliments about their behaviour when out on educational visits.

 Positive Leaning Behaviour